resbazSQL/lc-webscraping/_episodes/04-scrapy.md

 {: .output}

-> ## Exercise: Add the rest of the columns from the previous manual browser scraping to the csv.
+> ## Exercise: add the rest of the columns from the previous manual browser scraping to the csv.
 >
-> On [browser scraping](/03-xpath-browser-scraping), exercise 2, we had other columns: Their party affiliation, and their twitter handle.
+> On [browser scraping](/03-XPath-browser-scraping), exercise 2, we had other columns: their party affiliation, and their twitter handle.
 Let's add them to this exporter.
 >
-> The xpaths that we found last time were:
+> The XPaths that we found last time were:
 >
 > |---|---|
 > | `*/dl/dt[text()='Party']/following-sibling::dd` | Party |
 > | `*/dl/dd/a[contains(@class, 'twitter')]/@href` | Twitter |
 >
-> Adapt these xpaths and edit the spider to add these columns to the csv.
+> Adapt these XPaths and edit the spider to add these columns to the csv.
 >
 > Tip: make sure to remove the output file before re-running the spider. will just append to the end of the file if you don't.
 >